defold/doc/docs/en/manuals/gui-layouts.md

 If you want the engine to automatically switch between portrait and landscape layouts on device rotation, check the *Dynamic Orientation* box.
 The engine will dynamically select a matching layout and also change the selection if the device changes orientation.

+### Auto Layout Selection (Display Profiles)

+Display Profiles resource has an “Auto Layout Selection” option (ON by default).
+When ON, the engine automatically selects the best matching GUI layout both when the scene is created and when the window/display size changes.
+When OFF, the engine will not change layouts automatically—use `gui.set_layout()` from your GUI script to switch layouts manually.
+This setting is stored in the Display Profiles file and affects all GUI scene.

 ## GUI layouts

 The current set of display profiled can be used to create layout variants of your GUI node setup.
 To add a new layout to a GUI scene, right-click the *Layouts* icon in the *Outline* view and select <kbd>Add ▸ Layout ▸ ...</kbd>: